akka/akka/docs/src/main/paradox/scala/http/low-level-server-side-api.md

 ## Streams and HTTP

-The Akka HTTP server is implemented on top of <!-- FIXME: unresolved link reference: streams-scala --> streams-scala and makes heavy use of it - in its implementation as well as on all levels of its API.
+The Akka HTTP server is implemented on top of @extref[Streams](akka-docs:scala/stream/index.html) and makes heavy use of it - in its implementation as well as on all levels of its API.

-On the connection level Akka HTTP offers basically the same kind of interface as <!-- FIXME: unresolved link reference: stream-io-scala --> stream-io-scala:
+On the connection level Akka HTTP offers basically the same kind of interface as @extref[Working with streaming IO](akka-docs:scala/stream/stream-io.html):
 A socket binding is represented as a stream of incoming connections.
 The application pulls connections from this stream source and, for each of them, provides a `Flow[HttpRequest, HttpResponse, _]` to "translate" requests into responses.